Storyyeller/polysubml-demo/README.md

 print x, y, z; // 9 world 8
 ```

 There is no shorthand syntax for 0 or 1 element tuples.
-For that, you have to use the explicit record syntax (`{}` and `{_0=x}` respectively).
+For that, you have to use the explicit record syntax (`{}` or `{_0=x}` respectively).
 Furthermore, tuple syntax does not support mutable fields or existential types.
 If you want to use those, you need to use the explicit record syntax.

 ```ocaml